Confederate States Marine Corps: Unit organizations

 Company F served originally at New Orleans as a "depot" company (i.e., recruiting and training unit) before being disbanded.
 It was later reformed at Mobile, again as a depot company, supplying Marines for Company D and the battalion at Camp Beall, eventually being disbanded for the final time in June 1864.

 CS Marine Corps units were stationed at Confederate naval bases, as well as helping garrison shore fortifications such as Fort Fisher in North Carolina.
 Marines also served on Confederate warships.
 In the famous battle between the ironclads USS Monitor and CSS Virginia, Company C, Confederate States Marine Corps, served aboard CSS Virginia, helping to man several of her guns.

 In the summer of 1862, some CS Marine Corps troops were organized into squad-sized units and dispersed throughout the south.
 Dispersed Marine units were intended to provide training to overcome a shortage of trained naval gunners, with greater overall effect than their service as a single naval artillery battalion.
 With detachments spread at every major Confederate naval installation, Headquarters for the Confederate States Marines was established at Fort Darling and Camp Beall, located at Drewry's Bluff on the James River in Virginia.
 As described above, three companies (A, B, and C) were stationed semi-permanently as the "field battalion" at CSMC headquarters.
 New CSMC officers were trained in the battalion prior to assignment to one of the detached companies (viz., D or E) or directly to one of the shore-based or shipboard Marine detachments.
 The "field battalion" Marines helped repulse the attack made on the bluff by U.S. naval forces including USS Monitor and USS Galena in the summer of 1862.

 Despite desertions and even near-mutinies, most Marines served competently and deserved Navy Secretary Stephen R. Mallory's praise for their "promptness and efficiency."
-The corps' weakness was due largely to internal squabbles over rank, shore duty, and administrative assignments.
+The corps' weakness and lack of contribution to the Confederate war effort was due largely to internal squabbles, a poorly managed chain of command, the demands of shore duty, and Marines being given administrative assignments rather than combat duties.
 Also, with no funds for bounties, the corps could not easily enlist recruits.
-Until 1864 the monthly pay of enlisted men was $3 less than that of equivalent army grades.
+Until 1864, the monthly pay of enlisted men was $3 less than that of equivalent army grades.
 Only late in the war were the Marines allowed to draw from army conscripts to augment their ranks.